inmanta/inmanta-core/docs/model_developers/resource_sets.rst

 guidelines is to present a modelling approach to safely make use of partial compiles.
 In essence, this boils down to developing the model so that a partial compile only succeeds if a full one would as well.

 In this guide, we only cover models where each set of independent resources is defined by a single top-level entity, which we will refer to as the "service" or "service entity" (as in ``LSM``).
+We will use the term "identity" to refer to any set of attributes that uniquely identify an instance.
+In the model this usually corresponds to an index.

 When building an inmanta model all potential instances of a service entity must refine to compatible (low level) config.
 In the model this config is represented by the resources.
 Therefore these guidelines will focus on creating valid and